Abyaneh/Car-Counter-Project/README.md

 # Vehicle Detection and Counting with yolo

-This project is a Python application that uses the YOLOv10 model to detect and count different vehicle types from video footage.
+This project is a Python application that uses the YOLOv10 model(you can change Yolov10 to Yolo11 or any Yolo version you want ) to detect and count different vehicle types in video footage.

 ## Project Structure